PioneerCode/pioneer-tree/README.md

 ###

-Are you intrested in contributing features or squashing bugs?
+Are you interested in contributing features or squashing bugs?
 Please take a look at the following to get started.

 - [CONTRIBUTING](CONTRIBUTING.md)